IBM/ibm-storage-odf-operator/docs/design.md

 snapshot.
 It's not convenient for OCP admin and app developer to get the state of system, capacity, performance and so on.

-The ODF is a well defined framework, which makes the third party storage be the first citizen.
+The ODF is a well-defined framework, which makes the third party storage be the first citizen.

 ### Goals